laroche/tastyworks-pnl/README.md

    - How much fees do you pay for your option trades to the broker/exchange compared to your overall profit?
 This seems to be less than 1.5 % for me in 2021.
    - Show number of trades/transactions history.
+   - List of best and worst trades of the year.
 - Docu
    - Add images on how to download csv-file within Tastyworks into docu.
    - Translate text output into German.